 thank you speech

-Showing gratitude, and thanking and acknowledging your audience in return for your congratulations, will leave your audience feeling acknowledged and in high spirits.
+Showing gratitude and acknowledging your audience will leave your audience in high spirits.

 Starting my journey